michaeljthacker/soccer-position-game/readme.md

 - **Tasks**:
   - Show the final score and display celebratory animations based on the user’s total score.
   - Provide a “Restart Game” button to allow the user to play again.

+## Backlog & Potential Features
+- Design / Fill of the ball (vs. plain white)
+- Description of the role / instructions before clicking "Start Game"
+- Give feedback on the correct location, *e.g.*, "Keep your spacing away from teammates!"

 ---